!! OMG, a Q&A: Bruce LaBruce! !!

 What's the best (on screen) sex scene you've ever directed?

 That would probably be the sex scene at the beginning of The Raspberry Reich.
 Susanne Sachsse, who plays Gudrun, is an established stage actress, but I asked her to have sex with the porn actor, Tim Vincent, who played her boyfriend, and she was totally game.
-Tim is mostly gay, but he wanted to see what it was like to fuck a woman!
-Then after the sex scene we had them fucking naked in a public elevator!
+Tim is mostly gay, but he wanted to see what it was like to f*ck a woman!
+Then after the sex scene we had them f*cking naked in a public elevator!
 It was fun!

-| leave a comment
+Leave a comment